Weight Loss & Activity Modification

-These “steroid” injections can be very useful to help treat knee pain.
+These “steroid” injections can be very useful to help treat joint pain.
 The benefits from a steroid injection are generally short lived.
 Patients usually notice pain relief for approximately 3-8 weeks.
 These injections can be useful if you have an important event coming up or a holiday where you may need quicker, but short term pain relief.
-In an non-arthritic knee, repeated injections should be avoided and injections should not be provided at greater than 3 or 4 month intervals.
+In an non-arthritic ankle, repeated injections should be avoided and injections should not be provided at greater than 3 or 4 month intervals.

 b) Viscosupplementation (Hyaluronic Acid)

 These injections are like a lubricant that is put directly into the joint.
-They contain hyaluronic acid which is a natural substance found in a healthy knee.
-There are many studies showing the benefits of viscosupplementation in a degenerative knee.
+They contain hyaluronic acid which is a natural substance found in a healthy joint.
+There are many studies showing the benefits of viscosupplementation in a degenerative joint.
 Up to three quarters of patients notice some benefit.
 Repeat injections can be done when the pain starts to return.
 Patients usually notice 3-6 months of pain relief, but some patients notice improvement for longer periods of time.

 Unfortunately, the cost of these injections are not covered under the medical services plan.
 Depending on the brand of injection material used, the cost can range from $350-$550.
 Most extended health care plans will cover the majority of the cost.